emoacht/Monitorian/README.md

 The brightness or contrast ranges from 0 to 100%.
 When you use `/set` option, it can be specified with the number itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10).

-The options can be executed consecutively (e.g. `monitorian /set 20 /set contrast 40`).
+The options can be executed consecutively (e.g. `monitorian /set 20 /set contrast 40`, up to 10 options).

 You can call this app by its name `Monitorian` in command prompt or bat file.
 From Task Scheduler, it can be performed by the path to its alias `%LOCALAPPDATA%\Microsoft\WindowsApps\Monitorian.exe`.
 For example, to increase brightness of all monitors by 30%, the Action will be the following:

 ![Task Scheduler](Images/TaskScheduler_action.png)

-You can also define commands and make them executed when a specified condition is met, when a specified daily due time comes, or when a specified hot key is pressed:
+You can also define commands and make them execute when a specified condition is met, when a specified daily due time comes, or when a specified hot key is pressed:

  - [Conditional Commands](https://github.com/emoacht/Monitorian/blob/master/docs/COMMANDS.md#conditional-commands)
  - [Time Commands](https://github.com/emoacht/Monitorian/blob/master/docs/COMMANDS.md#time-commands)